DasithEdirisinghe/weaviate_doc/README.md

 <br>
 <br>

-Summary of todays article
+Summary of today's article
 - What is keyword-based searching
 - What is Neural Searching
 - Intro to Weaviate; Vector Search Engine
 - Weaviate Architecture
-- Weavite Modules and Custome Modules
+- Weavite Modules and Custom Modules
-- Use cases of weaviate
+- Use cases of Weaviate

 ## What is Keyword-based searching

-The most straight forward way of searching is keyword-based searching.
+The most straightforward way of searching is keyword-based searching.
 What it does is matching the query with the keywords which already have and output the best result.
-But this approach is fragile as there are multiple way of describing the same data object.
+But this approach is fragile as there are multiple ways of describing the same data object.
 Another drawback of this approach is the **polysemy** which means that the same word can have multiple meanings.

 Back in 2015 tech giant Google launched **RankBrain** which combines AI to bring a revolution in keyword-based search.